Thailand has been one of the most dynamic countries in the world in recent decades, in terms of both economic transformation and political change.

 You'll spend a year at Chiang Mai University in northern Thailand studying an intensive language course and may also attend lectures in other subjects conducted in Thai.

 You'll also undertake research for a project to be submitted to the University of Leeds.

 By the end of your year in Thailand, you'll be able to communicate effectively with native speakers of Thai, in a variety of contexts, as well as being able to read Thai newspapers and undertake research using other Thai sources.
 You'll have also gained a much deeper understanding of Thai society, culture, politics and development.

 Studying Thai Studies at Leeds will allow you to pursue a wide range of careers not only in Thailand and the UK, but across the globe.
 These have included roles in:

 - translating and interpreting.

 We’ll keep you informed of internships and voluntary work that can fit around your studies.
-For example, in recent years, some of our students have had the opportunity to take up a temporary internships with the Royal Thai Embassy and have found the experience to be highly rewarding.
+In recent years, some of our students have had the opportunity to take up a temporary internships with the Royal Thai Embassy and also at Thailand's Office of Educational Affairs.

 William Harrington-Roberts International Relations and Thai